K9s/gitlab-release-pipeline/README.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 ```

 The release pipeline considers major.minor.patch+build in it's semver handling.
-See [`RP_BUMP` variable](TODO) for
+See [`RP_BUMP` variable](TODO) for more
-more details.
+details.

 Ideally semver should be handled automatically or at least in an automated manner.
 This is especially true for
 PATCH versions where the act of 'releasing' a particular version should automatically result in a 'bump' of version.

-RP handles Semver via [semver.py](TODO) which is used by the [`set:version`](TODO) job to determine
+RP handles Semver via [semver.py](TODO) which is primarily used by the [`set:version`](TODO) job to determine
-current version, version to release (the bump) and does various checks to ensure the version to be built/released
+current version, set version to release (the bump) and does various checks to ensure the version to be built/released
 is valid.

 All versioning is handled via git tags and the results of `set:version` are available to any job via environment
 variables via needs (see [Environment Variables](TODO) and [DAG](TODO) sections below for more details)

 The RP also includes jobs to automate [major](TODO), [minor](TODO) and [patch](TODO) semver bumps as well as
 support for passing arbitrary version via a pipeline variable.
+This functionality is disabled by default see
+[RP_SEMVER_BUMP_JOBS_DISABLED](TODO) variable for more details.

 ### Job